dolezel/dolezel/README.md

 ### Hi there 👋

-I'm currently working as a tech lead / fullstack developer (Node/React) at [Salsita](https://www.salsitasoft.com/) on private projects for our clients.
+I'm currently working as a Senior Software Engineer at Microsoft in a team taking care of keeping memory consumption of Teams in limits.

-But besides that I also maintain or contribute to some opensource repos:
+But besides that I also maintain(ed) or contribute(d) to some opensource repos:

 * https://github.com/salsita/node-pg-migrate
 * https://github.com/dolezel/react-csv-downloader